Updated Monday, September 6, 2021

 BYOB.
 Bring Your Own Bottle, of wax or sealant, that is.
 It’s generally a good idea to seal your car in the shade.
 Coin-operated car washes usually offer their own wax, but these low-end waxes are not very glossy or durable.
 If you haven’t yet made the switch to paint sealants, then you can still seal your paint with a bottle of spray wax like Meguiar’s Ultimate Quik Wax.
 Working one panel at a time, lightly spray a bit of wax onto your paint, let it flash dry, then buff dry.
 Keep in mind wax doesn’t last for more than a week or until your next car wash, so you’ll have to reapply each time you wash your car.

-If you’re not in a rush, then you could apply a sealant like Meguiar’s M27 Pro Hybrid Ceramic Sealant.
+If you’ve graduated from waxes and have advanced to sealants and ceramic coatings, then apply a paint sealant like Meguiar’s M27 Pro Hybrid Ceramic Sealant.
 Sealants on ungaraged cars will last 3 to 4 months with safe and regular washing while sealants on garaged cars will last around 6 months with safe and regular washing before needing another application.
 Sealants, like wax, can be applied by hand with applicator pads or by machine with finishing pads.

 Bring a Flashlight if Vacuuming at Night